Where to Eat in NYC

 - Empire Cake – There are a million cupcake places in the city, but I thought these were really good.
 They have nostalgic desserts too (Chelsea)

-- Patisserie Chanson – Sooooooo many amazing desserts here, but the Black Sesame Kouign Amann is one of the best things I’ve ever eaten (Flatiron)
+- Patisserie Chanson – Totally next level desserts here.
+Incredibly creative, beautiful, but most importantly, delicious and fresh.
+The Black Sesame Kouign Amann is one of the best things I’ve ever eaten (Flatiron)

 - Bibble & Sip – Really great coffee spot with incredible desserts too.
 I love the Lavender Latte, the Matcha White Chocolate Cream Puff and the Pistachio Cake (Theater District)